 As of now, you know that rheumatoid arthritis can qualify for getting disability benefits when in advanced stages.
 If you want to prove your claim in front of the Social Security Administration (SSA), then you may need the guidance of an experienced attorney.

 There might be a situation that you are not able to qualify for section 14.09 as stated in the blue book of SSA.
 Then, you can apply for seeking the benefits by using RFC analysis.
-This can be clearer when you contact an experienced attorney.
+This can be clearer when you contact an San Diego Disability Attorney.

 The attorney who is experienced in handling cases about disability is more likely to have a thorough knowledge of how SSA handles claims in RA.
 The lawyer will assist you in preparing your complete application, gathering all the vital evidence that will be necessary for proving your claim, getting you ready for the appeals process, and handling the communications that follow that a claimant will get from the Social Security Administration (SSA).